rreece/deep-learning-101/introduction.md

 *Early stopping* is a method of picking the optimally trained model by stopping training when the test loss is at a minimum.

+NOTE: In the following plot, the curves are not losses for single experiments, but the final losses for many different experiments with increasing model sizes.

 ![Double descent, source: [1912.02292](https://arxiv.org/abs/1912.02292).](img/Nakkiran2019-double-descent.png)

 Thought of as a function of the size of the model,